SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 SMU Performance Insights

-- The Mustangs are outscoring opponents by 13.2 points per game, with a +66 scoring differential overall.
-They put up 77.2 points per game (158th in college basketball) and allow 64 per contest (74th in college basketball).
+- The Mustangs have a +66 scoring differential, topping opponents by 13.2 points per game.
+They're putting up 77.2 points per game, 158th in college basketball, and are giving up 64 per outing to rank 74th in college basketball.

-- SMU wins the rebound battle by 5.8 boards on average.
-It collects 38.2 rebounds per game, 60th in college basketball, while its opponents pull down 32.4.

-- SMU knocks down 1.4 more threes per contest than the opposition, 7 (209th in college basketball) compared to its opponents' 5.6.
+- SMU knocks down 7 three-pointers per game (209th in college basketball), 1.4 more than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.